surendrakumars/python_pong_game/Readme.txt

 #python_pong_game
-In this game I have exploited the features of the turtle module to produce a classic pong game.
+In this project I have exploited the features of the turtle module in python to produce a classic pong game.